RealCodezas/TerraBot/README.md

 <p> Terra Bot's commands aren't available yet, because the bot isn't fully finished!
 Developers are planning bot releasing as soon as they finish :) <p>

-# Information about what kind of things will Terra Bot have!
+# Information about what kind of things will Terra Bot have

 <p> Basically you may probably know many bots with different commands, events.
 This bot is planned to have all of them!<p>